Difference between Verification and Validation in Software Testing

 What is Verification?

-• Walkthroughs: Going through the product's design and logic with the development team to identify potential issues.
+• Walkthroughs: Collaborate with the development team to go through the product's design and logic, helping to spot potential issues.

 Verification in Software Testing